systemdceo/systemdceo/README.md

-# Hi there! 👋
+# Hi there! 👋 ⭐I'm currently seeking employment.⭐

 ## 🚀 About me
-I'm Yurii, full stack web developer.
-My main specialization is web application development using [HTML5, CSS, JS, Python, Flask-framework etc](#skills).
-I have a secondary technical education, but I acquired the basic skills in programming on my own.
-My training was focused on practical application of knowledge, and I actively applied it in creating web applications.
-I confidently apply these skills in creating quality software and continue to actively develop in this area.
-I am inspired by the opportunity to create innovative solutions that improve people's lives.
-In my free time I am fond of reading books, learning new technologies and languages.
-I am open to collaboration and knowledge sharing, and I am always ready for new projects and challenges.
-If you have any questions or suggestions, feel free to contact me in any convenient way.
-[Check out my links 🔗.](#links)
+I'm Yurii, a self-taught full-stack web developer.
+My expertise lies in crafting dynamic web applications using a blend of [HTML5, CSS, JavaScript, Python, and the Flask framework, etc](#skills).
+I like to build intuitive and robust web applications.
+If you're aiming to streamline your processes or launch the next big thing, if you're ready to elevate your projects to new heights, simply [reach out to me](#links), and together, we'll make it great!

+Curious to learn more?
+[Check out my links 🔗](#links).

 ## <a id="skills"></a> 🧠 Skills
 > ### 💻 Front-End Development